Don't Risk It: Tips to Check a Tree is Secure or Not

 FAQs

-What can I do to tell if a tree is at danger of falling?
+What can I do to tell when a tree is in the risk of falling?

 Do I have the ability to remove an unat risk of falling myself?